 - If the target RAN node support MBS, when it determines the shared delivery is not established for the multicast session ID and area session ID, the target NG-RAN initiates the shared delivery establishment as specified in clause 7.2.1.4.
 The MB-SMF provides MBS session area information (Area session ID(s), MBS service area(s)) associated with the MBS session to the NG-RAN in the shared delivery establishment reply.

-Editor's note: It is FFS whether the MB-SMF provides only the service areas associated with the target RAN node or all service areas associated with the MBS session in the shared delivery establishment response message.